adibrastegarnia/ygot-scripts/README.md

 $ go generate
 ```

+The protobuf will be generated under *models/proto/topology* directory.

+**Note**: The protobuf models from from RFC 8345 YANG files have been generated already.

 # Generate Go code from .proto files

 1. First install lates version of bazel using the instrcutions that have been posted here: [Installing Bazel] (https://docs.bazel.build/versions/master/install.html)